 The right greenhouse accessories and features can help you achieve better results.
 Learn what you need to add to your greenhouse to maximize it’s potential.

-When you design and build or purchase your greenhouse, consider what features you need other than the basic structure.
-It will largely depend on what you will use the greenhouse for.
+When you design and build or purchase a greenhouse, it’s important to consider what greenhouse accessories you need other than just the basic structure.

 Unless you work at home you probably don’t have the time to go out to the greenhouse every morning and open the vents manually.
-And it is easy to forget and then run the risk of the temperature in the greenhouse going too high and killing plants.
+And it’s so easy to forget and then run the risk of the temperature in the greenhouse going too high and killing plants.

 Caution: vent openers do fail so always ensure you have at least two to three vents so that if one opener fails your greenhouse will still vent at least a little bit.
 This happened to me with one of my three – fixed once I secured the adjustment thumbscrew from turning by itself.

 Benches with ventilation

 Some greenhouses simply have in ground beds or raised beds with paths in between just like a garden outside.
 That works quite well especially for very large greenhouses.